awslabs/Agent-EvalKit/commands/quick.md

    - The user can come back to this chat and tell you something like:
      - “Plan done”
-     - “Just ran `/evalkit.plan`, here’s what it created: …”
+     - “Just ran `/evalkit.plan`, created the plan”
    - Based on that, you:
      - Move to the next step (e.g. `evalkit.data`).
      - Explain what the next command will do.